DanielPickens/Phantoms/README.md

 - Allow only valid movements on a level stage

-- Change repr functions to be Python expressions

 - Add str data model methods

 - Add new enemy class objects and attributes